VCCBeginnerCoding/katacoda-scenarios/1_PythonWeek0/step1.md

 # What Should Happen
 You should see hello world print in your terminal.
-You have run your first code.
+You have run your first piece of code!

 <marquee style='color: blue;'><b>Yay you've completed part 1!</b></marquee>